konradmiz/konradmiz.github.io/_posts/2018-08-19-Identifying wine qualities.md

 -   Wines all ranged from 80 to 100 points, even though price ranged four orders of magnitude ($4 - $3300)

--   One taster was responsile for 20% of all the reviews!
+-   One taster was responsible for 20% of all the reviews!

 -   Wine names and wineries show an fairly even distribution (there are no wines with an outsized rating frequency)